ntampellini/TSCoDe/README.md

 **NOTE: structures obtained from TSCoDe are not proper transition states (most of the times) but are often quite close.
 The program is intended to yield and rank poses, not TSs.
 In this way, the computational chemist can skip the error-prone phase of molecular embedding and proceed to the most appropriate higher-level calculation step.**

 ### Required packages and tools
 TSCoDe is written mostly in Python, with some libraries optionally boosted via Cython.
-It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures through the [MOPAC2016](http://openmopac.net/MOPAC2016.html) calculator.
-While the former is free software, the latter is only free for academic use, and a license must be requested via the MOPAC website.
+It leverages the numpy library to do the linear algebra required to translate and rotate molecules, the OpenBabel software for performing force field optimization and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures through the semiempirical [MOPAC2016](http://openmopac.net/MOPAC2016.html) calculator.
+While the former is free software, the latter is only free for academic use, and a license must be requested via the MOPAC website (see *Installation*).

 ## :green_circle: What the program can do (well)
 **Generate accurately spaced poses** for bimolecular and trimolecular transition states of organic molecules by various manipulations, including structural deformation.
 If a transition state is already in hand, the distance between reactive atoms can be specified, so as to obtain all the stereo/regioisomeric analogs with precise molecular spacings.